jmmitchell/movestough/README.md

  2016-03-30 add args for source and destination directories
  2016-03-29 allow directories to be preserved in source via conf file
  2016-03-27 rewrite to use rsync to only list changes (fixes overwrites)
+ 2016-12-02 updated README.md and comments to clarify intended uses and distictive features of this script over traditional alternative like using `rsync` or `mv` alone

 **backlog in no particular order:**